 a.
 Governing Body: The Finance Director, acting on behalf of the City Council, is designated as the Investment Officer of the City and is responsible for investment management decisions and activities.
-The Council is responsible for considering the quality and capability of staff, investment advisors, and consultants involved in investment management and procedures.
+The Council is responsible for considering the quality and capability of staff, investment advisers, and consultants involved in investment management and procedures.
 All participants in the investment process shall seek to act responsibly as custodians of the public trust.

-The Investment Officer and those delegated investment authority under this policy, when acting in accordance with the written procedures and this policy, and in accord with the Prudent Person Rule, shall be relieved of personal responsibility and liability in the management of the portfolio b.
-Investment Advisor: The City of Albany may enter into contracts with external investment management firms on a non-discretionary basis.
-These services will apply to the investment of the City's short-term operating funds and capital funds including bond proceeds and bond reserve funds.
+The Investment Officer and those delegated investment authority under this policy, when acting in accordance with the written procedures and this policy, and in accord with the Prudent Person Rule, shall be relieved of personal responsibility and liability in the management of the portfolio.

+b.
+Investment Adviser: The City may enter into contracts with external investment management firms on a non-discretionary basis.

-If an investment advisor is hired, the advisor will serve as a fiduciary for the City and comply with all requirements of this Investment Policy.
+If an investment adviser is hired, the adviser will serve as a fiduciary for the City and comply with all requirements of this Investment Policy.
 Exceptions to the Investment Policy must be disclosed and agreed upon in writing by both parties.
 The Investment Officer remains the person ultimately responsible for the prudent management of the portfolio.